 Note If the modem router synchronized its internal clock with a time server on the Internet and you selected the correct time zone, the Current Time field displays the correct date and time.

 Set Up Security Event Email Notifications

-The modem router can email you its logs of its activity.
-The log records router activity and security events such as attempts to access blocked sites or services.
+The modem router can email you its activity logs.
+The log records modem router activity and security events such as attempts to access blocked sites or services.

 To set up email notifications: